C4Q/AC-Android/cohort_5.4/unit_05/05_04_introduction_to_ideation.md

 ### "Sharpening the Saw"

-Dr Steven Covey, the author of "7 Habits of Highly Effective People", describes this quote as the foundation behind his 7th effective habit:
+Dr. Steven Covey, the author of "7 Habits of Highly Effective People", describes this quote as the foundation behind his 7th effective habit:

 ```
 Give me 8 hours to chop down a tree, and I will spend the first 6 in sharpening the axe (saw).